 Dinner only, Wednesday through Saturday.
-Make a reservation.

-See also: The Best Speakeasies in Austin
+See also: Best Speakeasies in Austin

-Uchi / Uchiko
+10. Uchi / Uchiko

-That's why I've become a fan of Uchi's sister restaurant, Uchiko, which Cole opened in 2010.
+For these reasons, I've become a fan of Uchi's sister restaurant, Uchiko, which Cole opened in 2010.

-In December 2009, Bryce Gilmore and his brother opened Odd Duck, a food truck focused on locally-sourced ingredients.
+In December 2009, Bryce Gilmore and his brother opened Odd Duck -- a food truck focused on locally sourced ingredients.